deepakraina99/ar523/a4/README.md

 ## Assignment 4: Learning-based control of a robotic arm

 ## Overview:
-This assignment focuses on implementing learning-based control strategies for robotic manipulators.
-You will train an agent to perform target-reaching and obstacle avoidance using either: Reinforcement Learning (RL) when an agent learns through trial-and-error interactions and Imitation Learning (IL) when an agent learns from demonstrations provided by an expert controller.
+This assignment focuses on implementing learning-based control strategies for robotic manipulators. **You will train a robotic arm to perform target-reaching and obstacle avoidance** using : Reinforcement Learning (RL) when robotic arm learns through trial-and-error interactions and Imitation Learning (IL) when robotic arm learns from demonstrations provided by an expert controller.

 ## Simulation Environment

-You will work with a custom 3-link planar robotic arm environment (Fig. 1).
+You will work with a custom 3-link planar robotic arm environment in python (Fig. 1).

 <p align="center">
   <img src="env.png" alt="Simulation Environment" width="600"/>